-The consolidated financial statements for the years ended December 31, 2015 and 2014 was assented to the audit committee over half of all members and authorized for issuance by the Board of Directors on February 25, 2016.
+The consolidated financial statements for the years ended December 31, 2016 and 2015 was assented to the audit committee over half of all members and authorized for issuance by the Board of Directors on February 23, 2017.

-3. Adoption of new Standards and interpretations
+3. New Standards, amendments and interpretations adopted

-(1) Impact of the 2013 version of the International Financial Reporting Standard ("IFRS") endorsed by the Financial Supervisory Commissions R.O.C. ("FSC")
+(1) Impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") but not yet in effect.